STORDIS/orca_backend/README.md

        `export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring`

 ### Configuration
-For a quick start with ORCA, defining "discover_networks" environment variable like: `export discover_networks="<device or network IP>"` is enough.
+For a quick start with ORCA, defining "discover_networks" environment variable like: `export discover_networks="<comma separated device or network IPs>"` is enough.

 Optionally, there are more params which can be configured (can be set as environment variables).
 Details of additional params can be found in config section of (ORCA Network Library)[https://github.com/STORDIS/orca_nw_lib]